Action of 2 June 1807: Background

-Preliminary action

 On 1 June 1807, the brig HMS Protector and the gun-brig HMS Staunch spotted the Mosca de Buenos Aires off Martin Chico point.
 Unable to pursuit the Spanish schooner upriver, the commander of HMS Protector, Lieutenant Street, sent HMS Staunch's gig and a HMS Protector's cutter to hunt the privateer.
 The boats reached Punta Gorda, where they found Azopardo's vessel escorting a seven sails convoy.
 The British version is that the boats captured an abandoned schooner in ballast while under fire from the Mosca de Buenos Aires and withdrew.
 The Spanish convoy, made up of schooners and sloops, had apparently landed on the Banda Oriental a detachment of Spanish marines and Patricians infantry from Buenos Aires.
 Azopardo's version only agrees with Street's report on the British failure to capture the Mosca de Buenos Aires; Azopardo claims that he not only repelled the boat attack, but also states that the battle involved four enemy small vessels and that his men captured one of them, with one British officer and five ratings aboard.
 Azopardo acknowledged three casualties among his crew.

-Main engagement
+Action

-The following day in the afternoon Lieutenant Street sent Lieutenant G. Douglas on the schooner HMS Dolores, supported by the gig and the cutter, to intercept the enemy shipping, who had been prevented to sail back to Buenos Aires through the Paraná river by unfavourable winds.
-The Dolores and the boats found two schooners and a falucca sailing to the northwest at 04:00 pm.
+The following day in the afternoon Lieutenant Street sent Lieutenant G. Douglas on the schooner HMS Dolores, supported by the gig and the cutter, to intercept the enemy shipping, who had been prevented to sail back to Buenos Aires through the Paraná River by unfavourable winds.
+The Dolores and the boats found two schooners and a felucca sailing to the northwest at 04:00 pm.
 At evening, the Spanish flotilla was grounded by their crews two miles from Punta Gorda.
 The sailors disembarked and camped.
 The British meanwhile dropped anchor and made preparations to face a night attack, while the boats were sent to scout upriver.
-At 03:00 am one schooner and a falucca were spotted in the moonlight sailing head on to Dolores starboard.
+At 03:00 am one schooner and a felucca were spotted in the moonlight sailing head on to Dolores starboard.